- This post contains affiliate links. Read more here.

-With tons of variety and designs, you’re bound to find the perfect crate for your family.
-Training is a must, of course, before you implement the crate with your dog.
+With tons of variety and designs, you’re bound to find the perfect crate for your dog.
+Crate training is a must, of course, before you implement the crate with your dog.

 Some pet parents swear by Adaptil and other pheromone-based treatments; others say results are mixed.
-These collars and diffusers release pheromones that produce calming effects and reduce feelings of stress and fear.
+Collars, treats, and other pheromone products release pheromones that produce calming effects and reduce feelings of stress and fear.

 Training for Anxious Dogs

 Make sure the crate is a sanctuary and safe place for your pet by giving them the proper crate training.
 These expert tips will help.

 Scolding an anxious dog can just make the problem worse, so use positive reinforcement techniques to encourage dogs to replicate desired behaviors and stay calm.

 Socializing your dog early on can help them be more relaxed in group settings, like an in-home daycare.
 It’s also a fun opportunity for them to play and use pent-up energy that can lead to anxiety.

 Separation anxiety is fairly common, and you can help.
 This handy series of articles is a great jumping-off place for understanding separation anxiety and how to help lessen its effects.

 Home Remedies for Anxious Dogs